Baalbaki956/Baalbaki956/README.md

 I'm passionate about using technology to solve real-world problems and aim to build innovative eCommerce solutions in Lebanon.

 ### Skills & Experience
-java / c# / HTML5 / CSS / Javascript / PHP / Go / React / C/C++
+Java / C# / HTML5 / CSS / JavaScript / PHP / Go / React / C/C++

 ### Let's Connect
 I'm always open to collaborating on exciting projects.
 Feel free to reach out!